sguzunov/docs/docs/glue42-concepts/10_glue42-server/glue42-server.md

 If any customization is necessary, NPM packages exposing the Glue42 Server and the Glue42 Server Admin UI as modules are available.
 The modules provide extension points for different customizations like authentication and storage.

-We recommend using the NPM packages as this approach is much more flexible.
+It is recommended to use the NPM packages as this approach is much more flexible.

 ### Using NPM Packages